Maui Public Art Corps

 Picture

-Centered on a Hui Moʻolelo recording featuring Hawaiian scholar Pūlama Collier and her son Kiaʻi Collier, this project invites choreographer Karli Jo List and community members into a process where place-based narrative and movement converge.
+Centered on a Hui Moʻolelo recording featuring Hawaiian scholar Pūlama Collier and her son Kiaʻi Collier, this project invited choreographer Karli Jo List and community members into a process where place-based narrative and movement converge.
 Guided by deep listening, cultural consultation, and community activities, this commission embodies public art as a shared practice rooted in stories that shape our sense of place.
-The resulting pop-up dance performance will be unveiled in spring 2026.
-Visit the project page for ongoing developments.
+The resulting pop-up dance performance was unveiled in April 2026.
+Visit the project page for additional details.

 Project Page